dzhu8/lauffenburgerlab/team/dianagong.md

 ### Research Overview
 Impact of TAM receptors on Mycobacterium tuberculosis infection of macrophages

-I am interested in understanding the heterogeneity of response of different cell types and different patients to inflammatory and infectious disease.
-Currently, I am analyzing how different mutations impact the immune environment in colorectal cancer using single-cell RNA sequencing.
-Moving forward, I will also be studying correlates of protection in tuberculosis by using a multi-omics approach and developing computational models.
+I am interested in understanding the heterogeneity of the immune response in Mycobacterium tuberculosis infection and the connection between the immune response and disease outcomes.
+Currently, I am investigating immune correlates of protection in tuberculosis in a genetically diverse cohort of mice using a multivariate computational approach.
+I am also studying how different forms of macrophage death and the TAM (Tyro3, Axl, Mertk) family of receptors in tuberculosis differentially lead to inflammation patterns and bacterial control.
+I also have broader interests in teaching and mentoring and helping to develop those skills in my peers.

 ### Education
 B.S.
 Bioengineering, Stanford University